 Like iTunes and iPhoto, EagleFiler keeps your data in a library.
-The library is just a special folder in the Finder that EagleFiler manages.
+The library is just a special folder in the Finder that EagleFiler manages, so there's no lock-in.
 You shouldn't re-arrange the files and folders in the library except through EagleFiler, but other than that you can treat it just like a regular folder.
-Browse its contents in the Finder or Path Finder-the folder structure matches the folders in EagleFiler.
+Browse its contents in the Finder or Path Finder2-the folder structure matches the folders in EagleFiler.